Home Cocktails Ordinary Drink Americano

 Common Mistake

-A common mistake is to skip the soda water, which can make the drink overly strong and less refreshing.
+A common mistake is using too much soda water, which can dilute the flavors and make the cocktail less enjoyable.

 Frequently Asked Questions